jreisinger/docs/notes/go/tls.md

 -----END CERTIFICATE-----
 ```

-* unfortunately some of these file extensions ^ are also used for other data such as private keys
 * there is not consistency in file naming, you can see:
   * .key, .crt - extension denotes information type (private key, certificate)
   * .pem - extension denotes file format (PEM)